Guide to free family summer concerts

 Few things say "summer" like listening to music in a park.
 Here are a bunch of chances to do just that.

-Plus, because it's a free concert, in a public place, it is easy to move on if your kid for some reason would rather be doing something else, so it's the perfect time to experiment a little.
+Plus, because it's a free concert, in a public place, it is easy to move on if your kid for some reason would rather be doing something else, so you can experiment a little.

 Here are some of the places you and your kids can catch free live music this summer.
 Notice I say "some of."
 At the height of summer, neighborhood and specialty festivals pop up all over the city, and many of them feature live performances.
 So you never know what you are going to run into.

-July 13-15Stage at junction of Ballard Ave NW and 22nd Ave NW
+July 12-14Stage at junction of Ballard Ave NW and 22nd Ave NW

-July 13-15Stage on California Ave between SW Genessee St and SW Oregon St
+July 12-14Stage on California Ave between SW Genessee St and SW Oregon St

 The lineup includes folk rock, funk, and party cover bands.
 What they all have in common is that they are high energy and danceable.
 There's a kids' play area, food, and a beer garden.

 Weekdays July 9 to Aug.
-31Eight downtown locations.
+3110 downtown locations.

 A rotating group of local musicians play Thursday afternoons in this South Lake Union playground.

-Community bands, orchestras and combos make up the lineup for these weekend afternoon concerts that take place in the Carl S. English Gardnens next to the Hiram M. Chittenden locks.
+Community bands, orchestras and combos make up the lineup for these weekend afternoon concerts that take place in the Carl S. English Gardens next to the Hiram M. Chittenden locks.

-Various evenings in JulyVolunteer Park, Delridge Playfield, Columbia Park and Freeway Park.
+Various evenings in JulyVolunteer Park, Yesler Terrace Park, Seattle Chinese Garden, Columbia Park and Freeway Park.

-The main event in this series is Chamber Music in the Park, 7 p.m.
-Saturday, July 28. in which a group of professional string musicians who participated in the society's summer festival perform in Volunteer Park's Amphitheater, and keen audience members join in for a group performance of Mozart's "Eine Kleine Nachtmusik."
-Leading up to it through July is Music under the Stars, 7:30 p.m. on 12 different July evenings in four different parks, in which a student group performs from 7:30 p.m. to 8 p.m., when park-goers can listen to the King FM broadcast of the chamber concert going on in Benaroya Hall.
+The main event in this series is Chamber Music in the Park, Saturday, July 27 at Volunteer Park Amphitheater.
+It starts off at 6 p.m. a "Community Play-Along" of volunteer audience members bringing their instruments to perform Elgar's "Serenade for Strings."
+Afterwards, festival musicians will perform.
+Leading to the big event is Music under the Stars, 7:30 p.m. on 12 different July evenings in five different parks, in which a student group performs from 7:30 p.m. to 8 p.m., when park-goers can listen to the King FM broadcast of the chamber concert going on in Benaroya Hall.

 A who's who of local children's entertainers takes the stage on Tuesday mornings at this Eastside lakefront park.